 Now we must make clear that when you think about hope you don't always have the assurance that you are dealing with reality.
-You can have hope your favourite sports team will win the game but because of that kind of 'hope' there is no assurance of their success.
+You can have hope your favourite sports team will win the game but because of that 'hope' there is no assurance.
 But when Hebrews talks about hope it is the hope of reality.
 This faith looks forward to the future.
-It is certain and we know it.